-86 3.1 Agreement
+92 3.1 Agreement

-The Agreement type represents a generic contract resource which holds the information related to a SLA between a cloud service consumer and a provider for the provisioned resources (e.g. compute, storage,
+The Agreement type represents a generic contract resource which holds the information related to a SLA between a cloud service consumer and a provider for the provisioned resources (e.g. compute, storage, network between a cloud service consumer and a provider for the provisioned resources (e.g. compute, storage, network etc.).

-89 network etc.).
 The Agreement type inherits the Resource base-type defined in the OCCI Core Model [2].
-The

-90 Kind instance assigned to the Agreement type is http://schemas.ogf.org/occi/sla#agreement.
-An Agreement

-91 instance MUST relate and expose this Kind.
+The Kind instance assigned to the Agreement type is http://schemas.ogf.org/occi/sla#agreement.
+An Agreement instance MUST relate and expose this Kind.

-${^{92}}$ Table 2 describes the attributes defined by the Agreement type through its Kind instance.
-These attributes ${^{93}}$ MUST be exposed by an instance of the Agreement type.
-In Figure 2 the allowed states of an Agreement
+Table 3 describes the attributes defined by the Agreement type through its Kind instance.
+These attributes instance are presented.
+Those specific states MUST be assigned to an Agreement instance by a cloud service provider SHOULD the implements the OCCI SLAs specification.
+The agreedAt, effectiveFrom and effectiveUntil provider SHOULD the implements the OCCI SLAs specification.
+The agreedAt, effectiveFrom and effectiveUntil attributes MUST have an absolute datetime value (data, time or combined format) but MUST NOT represent a duration or time interval formated value.

-94 instance are presented.
+MUST be exposed by an instance of the Agreement type.
+In Figure 2 the allowed states of an Agreement instance are presented.
 Those specific states MUST be assigned to an Agreement instance by a cloud service